Hello!

 Wrong Instruments MIDI Messenger window (v2.1)

-Here's the list of possible triggers: On Load, CC, Note On, Note Off, Program Change, MIDI Transport Start, MIDI Transport Stop, MIDI Transport Continue, AU HOST Transport Start, AU HOST Transport Stop, AU HOST Transport Continue, Pressure
+Here's the list of available triggers: On Load, CC, Note On, Note Off, Program Change, MIDI Transport Start, MIDI Transport Stop, MIDI Transport Continue, AU HOST Transport Start, AU HOST Transport Stop, AU HOST Transport Continue, Pressure

 Please keep in mind that in order for MIDI Transport triggers to work, you need to pass MIDI clock to MIDI Messenger.